 Sam Angl is a filmmaker who has adopted the Pretentious Monthly Scrapbook series, but has completely made it his own.

 While vlogging is often looked down on by mainstream media, the creators doing it are thinking about the medium in a very real way.
-Sam is one of those people, saying that “vlogging is a glorified version of reality.”
-With that in mind, it is no surprise that Sam counts Adrian Bliss who trades on subverting the traditional relationship between YouTube creator and audience member, as among his influences.
+Sam is one of those people, saying that “vlogging is a glorified version of reality”.
+With that in mind, it is no surprise that Sam counts Adrian Bliss – who trades on subverting the traditional relationship between YouTube creator and audience member – among his influences.

-The care for the final product, however, isn’t limited to just editing, but in the capturing of moments.
+The care for the final product, however, isn’t just in the editing, but also in the capturing of moments.
 Within PMS, he allows himself free range to stage things that service the theme of a month.
-In October, he was trying to be more impulsive so he “staged a big, impulsive act of climbing through my bedroom window.”
+In October, he was trying to be more impulsive so he “staged a big, impulsive act of climbing through my bedroom window”.

-He makes sure to base these moments on truth however, pointing out that “the moments were completely fake, however, the impulsive trip to Bath was genuinely something my friends and I fancied doing that day.”
+But he makes sure to base these moments on truth.
+“The moments were completely fake; however, the impulsive trip to Bath was genuinely something my friends and I fancied doing that day.”

-However, his inspirations aren’t limited to online creators.
-As a director on the rise, Sam has his fair share of favourites: “David Fincher, for his perfectionism, Ron Howard for staying so grounded throughout it all (although I admit I’m still playing catch-up on his films).
-Then, of course, Richard Ayoade; his writing, his quirky sense of humour, his filmmaking, I love it all.”
+Sam has been inspired by many YouTubers, such as Sammy Paul, for fairly obvious reasons (“He invented PMS so I am pretty much forever indebted to him”), but his inspirations aren’t limited to online creators.
+As a director on the rise, Sam has his fair share of favourites: “David Fincher, for his perfectionism.
+Ron Howard. for staying so grounded throughout it all – although I admit I’m still playing catch-up on his films.
+Then, of course, Richard Ayoade: his writing, his quirky sense of humour, his filmmaking, I love it all.”

-That said, we’ve all got a favourite celebrity, someone we look up to the most, someone we ‘stan’, as the kids would say.
-Sam’s current choice for that person is Donald Glover.
+But Sam’s current favourite celebrity is Donald Glover.
 “His biggest talent is hard work and [he] is the embodiment that it pays off.
-Whether it’s music, filmmaking, writing, acting, the guy’s tunnel vision is fixated on working so goddamn hard.”
+Whether it’s music, filmmaking, writing, acting, the guy’s tunnel-vision is fixated on working so goddamn hard.”

-Creating anything can leave people never wanting to view what they’ve made again- some actors don’t like watching themselves as an example.
-Sam is one that subscribes to that theory, saying “I don’t like anything I make,” although he reveals that after four months, he can “recover from the trauma of the edit.”
+Sometimes, at the end of the creative process, your relationship to what you’ve made is complicated – for example, some actors don’t like watching themselves.
+Sam subscribes to that theory, saying, “I don’t like anything I make”, although he reveals that after four months, he can “recover from the trauma of the edit”.